Folate is found in a wide range of foods including vegetables, legumes, eggs, and fruit. It is also known as vitamin B-9.

-Vitamin B9, more commonly known as folate, is found in a wide range of foods including vegetables (especially leafy greens), legumes, cereals, eggs and fruit.
-With the exception of beef liver, meat is generally low in folate.
-Many foods are also fortified with synthetic folate, i.e. folic acid.
+Apart from beef liver, meat is generally low in folate.
+Many foods are also fortified with synthetic folate, or folic acid.

 Adequate folate intake is extremely important during periods of rapid growth such as pregnancy, infancy, and adolescence.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular vitamins and minerals.
-It provides an in-depth look at recommended intake of folate, its possible health benefits, foods high in folate and any potential health risks of consuming folate.
+This article provides an in-depth look at recommended intake of folate, its possible health benefits, foods high in folate and any potential health risks of consuming folate.

-The Recommended Daily Allowance (RDA) of folate throughout life is as follows:
+The recommended daily allowance (RDA) of folate is different for people of different ages, as follows:

-Folate requirements increase during pregnancy and breastfeeding in order to fuel rapid growth and prevent neural tube defects in the fetus.
+Recommended folate intake increases during pregnancy and breastfeeding to fuel rapid growth and help prevent neural tube defects in the fetus.

-The most common causes of folate deficiency include an inadequate diet, alcoholism, and an increased requirement due to growth or intestinal disorders causing malabsorption.
+The most common causes of folate deficiency include an inadequate diet, alcoholism, and difficulties in absorbing foods that contain folate or folate itself.

-Folate supplements play an important role in ensuring adequate intake in vulnerable individuals and at times of greater need for folate, such as in pregnancy.
-Increasing intake of folate-rich foods is also important as such foods typically also provide an abundance of other beneficial nutrients that act synergistically to support good health.
+Folic acid supplements play an important role in ensuring that vulnerable individuals and those in greater need of folate receive enough.
+Increasing intake of folate-rich foods is also important as these foods typically also provide plenty of other nutrients that all act together to support good health.

-Indeed, anyone who may become pregnant is recommended to obtain 400 mcg per day of folic acid from dietary supplements and/or fortified foods; this is in addition to the folate present in a varied diet.
+Anyone who may become pregnant is recommended to obtain 400 micrograms (mcg) per day of folic acid from dietary supplements in addition to the folate present in a varied diet.

 Lower risk of depression

-Folic acid supplementation has not been suggested as a treatment in itself for depression, but it may be helpful in improving response to antidepressants such as fluoxetine, especially in women.13
+Folic acid supplementation has not been suggested as a treatment in itself for depression, but it may be helpful in improving response to antidepressants such as fluoxetine, especially in women.